 In 2014, I finished a research project dealing with the growth of non-standard employment in European labour markets (read more).

-Recently, the North Rhine-Westphalian Ministry of Science awarded me a grant to establish a research group on "The influence of socio-economic problems on political integration" (read more).
+In 2017, the North Rhine-Westphalian Ministry of Culture and Science awarded me a grant to establish a research group on "The influence of socio-economic problems on political integration" (read more).

 Selected publications (click here for full list):